cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 "I got the following log message, how to fix the problem?," or "I have a list of items, write an algorithm to sort them?," or "My boss doesn't understand technical debt, what should I do?"
-The next step is straightforward, just taking the AI-generated response and integrating it into the appropriate context, often directly copy/pasting to the production environment.
+The next step is straightforward, just taking the AI-generated response and integrating it into the appropriate context.
+Often directly copy/pasting the response to the production environment is enough.
 Pure magic!

 But perhaps this isn't so magical after all.